orbisgis/geoclimate/README.md

 # geoclimate
-Private repository to share tools and scripts for geoclimate projects
+Repository to share tools and scripts for geoclimate projects